Can I lay off an underperforming employee instead of firing him?

 Firing an employee is never easy.
-It’s a situation often fraught with stress and discomfort for all parties, and the process itself can be painstakingly tedious.
-Whether it be an attempt to soften the emotional blow for the employee, expedite the termination quickly, or to simply reduce the risk of a wrongful termination suit brought about by the employee, many employers look for ways to circumvent the termination process through an alternate route.
+It’s often a situation that is fraught with stress and discomfort for all parties, and the path leading to termination can be painstakingly tedious.
+Whether the employer is attempting to soften the emotional blow for the employee, expedite the process, or simply to reduce the risk of a lawsuit from the employee, many employers look for alternate routes to employee separation.

-This month’s Hotline topic highlights what many of our Members mistakenly view as an alternative to termination – a layoff.
+This Hotline topic highlights what many of our Members mistakenly view as an alternative to termination – a layoff.
 It’s only a matter of semantics, right?
 Not exactly.
-To best equip our Members with the information they need to remain legally compliant when terminating an employee, MEA is pleased to share the exchange below.
+To best equip our Members with the information they need to remain legally compliant when involuntarily separating an employee, MEA is pleased to share the hypothetical exchange below.

 Member: I need to terminate one of our employees due to poor performance.
 However, I want to avoid the hassle of extensive documentation and the uneasiness of an employee termination meeting.
-My question is, can I just call it a layoff to minimize the stress and streamline the process?
+Can’t I just call it a layoff to minimize the stress and streamline the process?

 MEA Expert: Thank you for reaching out to MEA for guidance.
 Your question is one that we field often from Members echoing the same aversion to the termination process.
-While issuing a layoff sounds like a quick fix, it’s unfortunately not that simple.
-There are potential legal implications to consider when laying off an employee, especially if the situation doesn’t meet the criteria or warrant the label.
+While calling the termination a layoff sounds like a quick fix, it’s unfortunately not that simple.
+There are potential legal implications to consider when laying off an employee, especially if the situation does not meet the criteria or warrant the label.

-Member: I didn’t realize that there were specific criteria that had to be met in order to lay off an employee instead of fire him.
-I assumed that the former would just be easier for everyone instead of the latter.
+Member: I didn’t realize that there were specific criteria that had to be met to lay off an employee instead of firing him.
+I assumed that the former would be easier for everyone instead of the latter.

-MEA Expert: Yes, it’s necessary to delineate between a layoff and a performance-based termination to protect the legal rights of both you and your employee.
+MEA Expert: Yes, it is important to delineate between a layoff and a performance-based termination to protect your organization legally.
 In a layoff, an employee typically loses his/her job for reasons unrelated to performance.
-For example, maybe your company is experiencing a reduction in force (RIF), or a department within the company is downsizing, or perhaps a particular product line supported by a team is being phased out, etc. Additionally, since a layoff can also refer to a temporary suspension of work, the employee could have an expectation that you will bring him back to work when business conditions change or improve.
-Do any of these factors describe the circumstances surrounding your need to terminate the employee, and can you show proof?
+A layoff usually means that an organization is undergoing a reduction in force (RIF), which may be due to circumstances such as decreased business, increased automation, the need to right-size a department or the elimination of a particular product line.
+Additionally, a layoff can imply a temporary suspension of work such that the employee may expect that you will bring him back to work when business conditions change or improve.
+Do any of these factors describe the circumstances surrounding the potential termination of this employee?

-Member: No, business is actually thriving, and we do not anticipate a reduction in force anywhere within the organization.
+Member: No. Actually, business is thriving, and we do not anticipate a reduction in force anywhere within the organization.
 Also, we have no intention of bringing this employee back.
-We’d like to just terminate him and quickly find a replacement.
+He simply is not performing up to our expectations.
+We would like to terminate him and find a replacement as soon as possible.

 MEA Expert: I understand.
-Based on what you’ve shared, it doesn’t sound like a layoff is the legally acceptable course of action here.
-Should you proceed, you could find yourself in a lot of legal trouble if the employee sued for wrongful termination, since the only way to defend against such a claim is by showing that you had a lawful business reason to let the person go.
-With this specific employee, you would of course present information that demonstrates he was a poor performer.
-But the court would not allow you to do that here since you already called it a layoff.
+Based on what you’ve shared, it sounds like a layoff is not the best course of action here.
+Calling this termination a layoff carries with it substantial legal risk if the employee later brings a lawsuit.
+The only way to defend against such a claim would be to show that you had a lawful business reason to let the person go, and you will have no evidence to support that this was a layoff.
+With this employee, you would attempt to show that the employee was terminated for being a poor performer, but a court would not allow you to do so because you already called the termination a layoff.
 According to the law, once you provide a reason for termination, you’re stuck with it and cannot argue something else, even the truth, later.

 Member: That’s helpful to know – thank you.
 But we’re an “employment at-will” company, so I can still fire him easily without all the red tape and documentation, right?